 The Merger Agreement also contains certain termination rights in favor of the Company and OCSI, including if the Mergers are not completed on or before July 28, 2021 or if the requisite approvals of the Company's or OCSI's stockholders are not obtained.
 The Merger Agreement provides that, upon the termination of the Merger Agreement under certain circumstances, a third party acquiring OCSI may be required to pay the Company a termination fee of approximately \$5.7 million.
-The Merger Agreement provides that, upon the termination of the Merger Agreement, a third party acquiring the Company as the termination of the Merger Agreement under certain circumstances, a third party acquiring the Company may be required to pay OCSI a termination fee of approximately \$20.0 million.
+The Merger Agreement provides that, upon the termination of the Merger Agreement under certain circumstances, a third party acquiring the Company may be required to pay OCSI a termination fee of approximately \$20.0 million.